This article summarizes some key California rental laws applicable to residential rental units.

 - Abandoned Property: The rules are lengthy and specific, please read Civ.
 Code §§ 1965, 1980 to 1991.

-- Retaliation: Landlord must not terminate or refuse to renew a lease to a tenant who has filed an official complaint to a Government Authority, been involved in a tenant’s organization, or exercised a legal right.
+- Retaliation: Landlord must not terminate a lease, increase rent, decrease services, cause a lessee to quit involuntarily, or bring an action to recover possession to a tenant who has filed an official complaint to a Government Authority, been involved in a tenant’s organization, or exercised a legal right.
 Courts will assume “retaliation” by landlord if negative action is taken on the tenant within 180 days (six months) after any of the prior tenant actions.
 (Civ.
 Code §§ 1942.5) It will also be considered retaliation if the landlord acts negatively within six months after any of the following:

 - Using the repair and deduct remedy, or telling the landlord that the tenant will use the repair and deduct remedy.